-In every travel or business trip to Vietnam, or other countries, exchange currency is one of the most important things as you need money to pay for nearly all of the tradings or using services…Currently, Vietnamese are still using cash, Vietnam Đồng, on most transactions in their daily activities.
-Especially in Ho Chi Minh city where the largest number of foreign travelers visit the city and lots of ex-pats live and work here, they will need the best places to exchange their currency.
-These exchange places include bank branches, jewelry and gold shops, hotels, tourist counters…let take a look at this post for more detail.
+On any travel or business trip to Vietnam or other countries, exchanging currency is one of the most important tasks, as you need money to pay for nearly all transactions or services…Currently, Vietnamese people still use cash, Vietnamese đồng, for most of their daily transactions.
+Especially in Ho Chi Minh City, where the largest number of foreign travelers visit and many expats live and work, they will need the best places to exchange their currency.
+These exchange places include bank branches, jewelry and gold shops, hotels, tourist counters… Let’s take a look at this post for more details.

 Where to exchange currency at: